AysanPak/istanbul-air-quality-ml/README.md

 # Istanbul Air Quality Analysis and Prediction

-> A comprehensive, data-driven analysis of Istanbul's air quality, revealing its complex pollution landscape through machine learning.
+> A data-driven analysis of Istanbul's air quality, revealing its complex pollution landscape through machine learning.
 This project explores whether Istanbul is a single city or multiple distinct pollution zones, identifies the primary drivers of pollution, and develops a predictive model for future air quality levels.

 This repository contains the code and findings for the "Istanbul Air Quality Report," a project for the Machine Learning with Big Data (VIA 509E) course at Istanbul Technical University.